 The police officer’s word isn’t enough to convict someone of DUI.
 There must be hard evidence showing that you were the driver of the vehicle and that you were drunk while driving.
 Some of the most common examples of insufficient evidence used in a DUI case are false positive breathalyzer results and inaccurate blood test results.

 The state of Pennsylvania, like many others in the country, has what is known as “implied consent.”
-This means that any person who has a legal driver’s license has agreed that they will submit to any chemical test requested by a law enforcement officer.
+This means that any person with a legal driver’s license has agreed to submit to any chemical test requested by a law enforcement officer.
 If the officer suspects the person is under the influence of drugs or alcohol while operating a motor vehicle, they request a test.

-In typical cases, the officer will ask that the driver submit to a breathalyzer test.
+In typical cases, the officer asks the driver to submit to a breathalyzer test.
 In other instances, the officer may request that the driver undergo a chemical analysis of their blood or urine.

-Though you have provided implied consent, you maintain the right to refuse such a test.
+Though you have implied consent, you maintain the right to refuse such a test.
 If you do, however, you should be aware of the consequences.
 If you refuse, your license can be automatically suspended for 12 months.
-If you are found guilty of the driving under the influence charge, you could face an additional license suspension.
+You could face an additional license suspension if you are found guilty of driving under the influence charge.

-Penalties for DUI in Broomall and Delaware County
+What are the Penalties for DUI in Broomall and Delaware County?

-Any person who is convicted of DUI in Delaware County faces consequences they may not want to be forced to deal with.
+Any person convicted of DUI in Broomall and Delaware Counties faces consequences they may not want to be forced to deal with.
 The following penalties apply to those found guilty of DUI:

 Between 0.08 and 0.09 Blood Alcohol Concentration (BAC)

-- First offense: Up to six months of probation and fines of no more than $300.
+• First offense: Up to six months of probation and no more than $300 fines.

-- Second offense: Up to six months in jail and fines in the thousands, along with a 12-month license suspension.
+• Second offense: Up to six months in jail, fines in the thousands, and a 12-month license suspension.

 Between 0.10 and 0.16 Blood Alcohol Concentration (BAC)